|

 ||

-Credit requirements: regular active participation in the course (possibly also in online lessons), minimum 60%; completion of specific sub-tasks during the semester; presentation of a selected professional text and passing the academic vocabulary test (60%).
+Credit requirements: regular active participation in the course (possibly also in online lessons), minimum 60%; completion of specific sub-tasks during the semester; presentation of a selected professional text and passing the academic vocabulary checks (60%).
 The course ends with an exam in which the student presents a selected academic text of his/her choice and demonstrates on the spot understanding of a short, previously unknown text in his/her field.
 Advantages of the newly designed exam, which concludes the course ASZAJ3050 (compared to Zk ASZAJ2000):

 Disadvantages: